About

 As mentioned in a previous blog, I started drawing at an early age.
 I was inspired by a popular artist, Ed “Big Daddy” Roth, who ran ads featuring his hot-rod drawings in car magazines.
 I was further inspired by the great "big-block" muscle cars -- Road Runners, GTOs, Super Bee's, Chargers, Challengers, 426 Hemi 'cudas, Dusters, Old's 442s, Camaro Z-28s, Mustang Cobra GTs, Trans Ams, etc. My interest was also aroused by the fact that my friend’s father (two doors down) was Buster Couch -- the Chief Starter for the National Hot Rod Association (NHRA).
 He and his wife Ann loved the neighborhood kids; often taking us horseback riding, to the movies, and the drag strip.

 Plus, in addition to being into model building and slot-car racing (and flying downhill in homemade go-carts), I was even further inspired by happenings in my neighborhood.
 I lived near the crest of a very steep hill on a street between my grade school and high school.
-When I wasn't waking the dead playing my drums or playing pick-up football, basketball or baseball games, I would be having a blast watching “smoke city.”
+When I wasn't waking the dead playing my drums or playing pick-up football, basketball or baseball games, I would be having a blast (along with my beautiful and beloved German Shepherd, "Napoleon") watching “smoke city.”
 After school (with police lookouts bearing walkie talkies) the kids would line up in their "tricked-out" muscle cars… pour bleach all over the fat rear tires… rev the engine while letting the car roll backwards… “dump” the clutch and “burn out."
 The smell of burned rubber and layers of smoke would permeate the scene.
 Some would go to second gear before the car would start moving forward… a few could “get rubber” in all four gears.
 What more could a little kid want?
 Life was good.

 A few years later, another friend who lived down the street, asked to borrow my notebook of car drawings to show his dad.
 I reluctantly agreed.
-Process_camera_5His father recognized my world-class artistic genius talent and I found myself working nights, weekends and summers in the art department of his offset printing company.
+His father recognized my world-class artistic genius and I found myself working nights, weekends and summers in the art department of his offset printing company.

 My digs included a large, hydraulically controlled drawing table equipped with T-Squares, triangles, X-Acto knives, non-photo blue pencils and a hot wax machine for "paste-up."
 There was also a dark room and a very cool "process camera" that was built into the wall of the darkroom.
 As a 10th grade creative professional, I learned to mix chemicals, shoot mechanicals and photos, develop film negatives in a tray (line, half-tones and color separations), "strip" negatives and burn plates for press.

-I was drawn to the typesetting equipment like a tick to a dog’s ear...white on rice...
+I was drawn to the typesetting equipment like a tick to a dog’s ear.
 There were three types of typesetting machines at my disposal... two were “hot type” machines -- a couple of Mergenthaler Linotype machines and a Ludlow.
 There was also a “cold type” machine -- the Phototypositor.
 Although the hot-type equipment we had was quite obsolete, I am extremely grateful that I had the opportunity to experience it.
 I am more grateful that I was never burned by the hot molten lead.
 I’ve heard horror stories.

 As the “apprentice” I got to fill the molds with hot lead and hang the hardened “pigs” on the machines.
 To change fonts, you would insert heavy type font “magazines” into the slots at the top rear of the Linotype machine.
 There were separate magazines for each point size.
 They contained the matrices (“mats") -- each of which contained one alphanumeric character which was engraved into the side.
 As you hit the key on the keyboard a mat would fall into place.
 There were also spacing bands that would fall down when the space-bar was pressed.
 Ingeniously, they were tapered so that they would fill the line out for justified columns.
 Each mat also had its character printed on it so that the operator could read the line before pressing the lever that would send it to the mold where the hot lead would be squirted.
 A few seconds later, while the operator was typing the next line, a “slug” would fall out in a tray beside the previous one and the lead "pig" would be lowered slightly into the melting pot.
 When the tray was filled, the slugs would be placed into "galleys" and into the proofing press.
 Thin lead strips would be placed between the lines to adjust the line spacing (leading).
 After the slug was cast, a long "elevator" arm would lift the entire line of type up and to the rear of the machine where a keying mechanism would turn... sending them back to their correct slot in the magazine.
 Gravity would do the rest.
 The proofs would be waxed, cut and pasted on the "pasteup" or “mechanical" by the resident world-class artistic genius talent.